"Motivation is what drives us to get THERE. "

 Identify:

-Put that way, there are only four logical explanations for why you are not moving toward your goal:
+Put that way, there are only four logical explanations for why you are not moving toward your goal:1.Habit.

 2.You don’t have the means at hand